bnb-chain/bnb-chain.github.io/docs/index.md

 * **Most Diversified Assets APIs**

-    Full support on all popular tokens via the most powerful Binance Bridge.
+    Full support on all popular tokens.
 The greatest opportunity for composability.

 ## **Chains**